MuntasirSZN/AiTicTacToe/README.md

 # AI Tic Tac Toe

 This is a simple tic tac toe game, where you can play with AI.
 This whole code is written in python.
+Also,in html and javascript.

 # Requirements